Winston Bennett: Coaching career

 After his professional playing career ended, Bennett served as an assistant coach under Rick Pitino at the University of Kentucky from 1995 to 1997 and, later, under Pitino, with the Boston Celtics, during the 1997–98 NBA season.

 In 1996, while an assistant at Kentucky, the Wildcats won the NCAA Championship, defeating Syracuse, 76–67.
 The following season, UK finished as the runner-up, losing to Arizona in the championship game, 84–79.

 In May 2000, he was named head men's basketball coach at Kentucky State University, a Division II university in Frankfort, Kentucky.
 In his first season with the Thorobreds, he led the team to a conference championship.

 But on November 6, 2003, less than a week before the 2003–04 season was scheduled to begin, Kentucky State fired Bennett for allegedly hitting a player.
 According to an Associated Press report, "senior guard Ricky Green filed a complaint with the Franklin County attorney's office, accusing Bennett of striking him in the face during practice."
 According to the AP story, Bennett expressed regret about the incident, saying "If there was ever a time when I wish the hands of time could be turned back, it is right now."
 Bennett was 44–43 in three seasons at Kentucky State.

 In May 2007, Bennett was named the head men's basketball coach at Mid-Continent University, an NAIA school in Mayfield, Kentucky.
 In 2007–08, the Cougars went 11–21, finishing ninth in the TranSouth Athletic Conference.

 On June 17, 2013, Bennett resigned his position as head coach at Mid-Continent.
 His record at six seasons at MCU was 91–103.

 In 2014 Mid-Continent University laid off all its employees and made plans to close following the end of the school year.

 Personal life

-Bennett, his wife of 26 years Peggy reside in Louisville.
+Bennett and his wife Peggy reside in Louisville.
 After his coaching career, he joined Louisville-based insurance agency Van Zandt, Emrich & Cary Inc.